mle86/walk/README.md

 **walk** is a shell tool
 which allows you to treat archive files as directories.
-It completely unpacks an archive file into a temporary directory named exactly as the archive itself.
+It completely unpacks an archive file into a temporary directory named to match the archive filename.
 It then spawns a new shell inside the new temporary directory, where you may proceed with any command line stuff you wish to do.
 After leaving this shell,